Ostorlab/KB/APK_TASK_HIJACKING/recommendation.md

-Different forms of Task Hijacking vulnerabilities requires different fixes:
+Different forms of Task Hijacking vulnerabilities require different fixes:

 * Set the task affinity of the application activity to `""`(empty string) in the `<activity>` tag of the `AndroidManifest.xml` to force the activities to use a randomly generated task affinity.